Osiris-Team/HBrowser/README.md

 ## Motivation
 There are only two types of headless Java browsers currently available:
 Browsers you have to purchase, or browsers with very limited and deprecated JavaSript-Engines.
 Thats why this project exists.
-Free, open-source, fast and stable.

 ## Features
  - [x] Rich Java-API | Provides various methods for modifying everything about the browser.
 Also uses Jsoup for editing HTML directly in Java.